Header Image

 Giftedness correlates with above-average neuroplasticity and slower growth of the cortex (later maximum cortex thickness).

 The latter could be an indication that the cortex is less stressed/used/trained than in others.
-This in turn could possibly be a consequence of faster automation and shifting of brain functions to posterior brain regions.
+This in turn could possibly be a consequence of faster automation and shifting of brain functions to brain regions.

 2.2.2.3.
 Was no attention paid to the medication?

-Since the above-mentioned alternatives to the influence of medication were not mentioned in most of the studies, we suspect this variant.
+As the above-mentioned alternatives to the influence of medication were not mentioned in most of the studies, we suspect this variant.

 • The partial IQ measurements for working memory must be evaluated separately

-• Since medication can usually only alleviate ADHD symptoms, but not completely eliminate them, even optimal medication would only provide limited real comparability
+• Since medication can usually only alleviate symptoms, but not completely eliminate them, even optimal medication would only provide limited real comparability

-• It would at least be interesting to see whether the respective test results would change significantly if, for the IQ matching of the test subjects, the IQ was matched once from non-affected to optimally medicated people with ADHD and once from non-affected to unmedicated people with ADHD
+• It would at least be interesting to see whether the respective test results would change significantly if, for the IQ matching of the test subjects, the IQ was matched once from non-affected to optimally medicated people with and once from non-affected to unmedicated people with

-For the treatment of people with ADHD:
+For the treatment of people with :

-• Successful treatment restores (at least partially) the intelligence that is actually present and impaired by the ADHD symptoms.
+• Successful treatment restores (at least partially) the intelligence that is actually present and impaired by the symptoms.

 2.3.
-Influence of ADHD subtype on IQ?
+Influence of subtype on IQ?

 Our impression is not the same.